xiaoxianyu-office/mm/Mobs/BossBar.md

     PlayMusic: [true/false]
 ```

-Available colors for Color (case sensitive): PINK, BLUE, RED, GREEN, YELLOW, PURPLE, WHITE
+Available colors for Color (case sensitive): PINK, BLUE, RED, GREEN, YELLOW, PURPLE, WHITE.

-Available styles for Style (case sensitive): SOLID, SEGMENTED_6, SEGMENTED_10, SEGMENTED_12, SEGMENTED_20
+Available styles for Style (case sensitive): SOLID, SEGMENTED_6, SEGMENTED_10, SEGMENTED_12, SEGMENTED_20.

-Range is the distance the BossBar will be displayed to players around the mob
+Range is the distance the BossBar will be displayed to players around the mob.

-CreateFog, DarkenSky, and PlayMusic are buggy and do not currently work as of 2.5.0
+CreateFog adds a fog-like effect to the player's vision while in the radius defined for the bossbar.

+DarkenSky darkens the sky while in the radius defined for the bossbar, similar to the effect created when the Wither is spawned.

+I'm not too sure what PlayMusic does, but I presume it plays boss music while in the radius defined for the bossbar.

 **Examples**